Barbara Bush said 'angst' over Trump caused heart problems, new book reveals

 Breaking News Emails

-Barbara Bush so fiercely disliked President Donald Trump that she blamed him for what she called a heart attack and, by the end of her life, she no longer considered herself a Republican.
+Former first lady Barbara Bush so fiercely disliked President Donald Trump that she blamed his attacks on her son Jeb Bush for what she called a heart attack and, by the end of her life, she no longer considered herself a Republican.

 "I'd probably say no today," she told USA Today's Susan Page in an October 2017 interview on whether she was still a Republican.

-Those were excerpts, released Wednesday, of an upcoming Bush biography by Page, who spoke with the former first lady extensively in the final months of her life.
-Bush died last April and her husband, 41st President George H.W.
+Those were excerpts, released Wednesday, of "The Matriarch" — an upcoming biography by Page, who spoke with her extensively in the final months of her life.
+The former first lady died last April and her husband, 41st President George H.W.
 Bush, died in November.

 In one interview, she told Page: "I don't understand why people are for" Trump.
 In another, she expressed "astonishment" that women could vote for Trump.

 The former first lady suffered what she described as a heart attack in 2016, stemming from a long battle with congestive heart failure and chronic pulmonary disease.
-She blamed the episode on the nasty 2016 election cycle and Trump's relentless bashing of her son, former Florida Gov. Jeb Bush, who ran for president in 2016 too.
+She blamed the episode on the nasty 2016 election cycle and Trump's relentless bashing of her son, former Florida Gov. Jeb Bush, who was one of his rivals in the Republican presidential primaries.
 She told Page that "angst" contributed to the heart episode.

-Bush was at first hesitant to have her son enter the race.
+Barbara Bush was at first hesitant to have her son enter the race.
 If he had won, he would have been the third Bush president following her husband and her eldest son, 43rd President George W. Bush.
-But, as Page wrote, the former first lady was so alarmed by Trump, she eventually agreed that her son should seek office.
+But, as Page wrote, the Bush matriarch was so alarmed by Trump, she eventually agreed that her son should seek office.

-In 2016, the former first lady would vote for her son Jeb Bush for president in the general election, while her husband voted for 2016 Democratic presidential nominee Hillary Clinton.
+In 2016, Barbara Bush would vote for her son Jeb Bush for president in the general election, while her husband voted for 2016 Democratic presidential nominee Hillary Clinton.
 After Trump won, her husband called the president-elect to offer congratulations and Barbara Bush wrote in her diary that Trump "was very nice" in that conversation.

 After originally drafting a funny letter to former President Bill Clinton having assumed he would join the "First Ladies Club," as she wrote, Barbara Bush wrote first lady Melania Trump welcoming her into the cohort.